emnify/product-docs/docs/services/platform/data-streamer/integrations.md

 ## Webhook

 The Data Streamer may also send usage and event data in JSON format to a configurable, user-specified webhook URL.
-In this case, users provide an application that consumes HTTP POST requests sent from the emnify system.
+In this case, you can provide an application that uses HTTP POST requests sent from the emnify system.

 This is the most flexible method of processing a data stream.
 It allows any custom implementation of analytics, reporting, or a pipeline of tools to process usage and event data.